ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/hardhat-fork/README.md

 `PNG_ADDRESS`, with `IWAVAX` as ABI.

-Then we check the balance of the account we will use, and if the balance is too small for our taste, we deposit a bit of avax in it.
+Then we check the balance of the account we will use, and if the balance is too small for our taste, we deposit a bit of AVAX in it.

 ```ts
     // We get an instance of the wavax contract